eliorc/denzel/docs/source/tutorial.rst

 .. warning::

-    The returned value of the :ref:`pipeline_predict` function must be a dictionary.
+    The returned value of the :ref:`pipeline_predict` function must be a **dictionary and all of its contents must be JSON serializable**.
     This is necessary because denzel will parse it into JSON to be sent back to the end user.

 | And...
 That's it!
 Denzel is ready to be fully operational.
 | Don't forget, after all these changes we must run ``denzel restart`` so they will take effect.